thewhyse/regulora/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.0.3 =
+* Tweak: Adjusted the hook used to load "Run Everywhere" PHP snippets to "plugins_loaded" to allow running snippets on earlier hooks.
+* Fix: Adjusted the link in the plugins list to point to the correct admin page in headers & footers mode.
+* Fix: Adjusted logic for headers & footers page when user is not allowed to edit HTML & improved messaging based on permissions.

 = 2.0.2 =
 * Tweak: Snippets used as shortcodes will no longer be executed if they are inactive.